Non-asymptotic upper bounds for the reconstruction error of PCA: Main tools

 In this section, we prove deterministic upper bounds for the excess risk which form the basis of our new upper bounds in Section \ref{SecNewBounds}.
-For ${\mathcal E}^{PCA}_{\le d}(\mu)$ we split the sum into indices $j\le r$, where we expect the spectral gaps $\lambda_j-\lambda_{d+1}$ to be large, meaning that we can insert the expansions of Lemma \ref{FirstOrdExp}, and $r<j\le d$, where wrong projections do not incur a large error because $\lambda_j-\mu$ is small.
+For ${\mathcal E}^{PCA}_{\le d}(\mu)$ we split the sum into indices $j\le r$, where we expect the spectral gaps $\lambda_j-\lambda_{d+1}$ to be large, meaning that we can insert the perturbation formulas from Lemma \ref{FirstOrdExp}, and into indices $r<j\le d$, where we expect the spectral gaps $\lambda_j-\mu$ to be small, meaning that wrong projections do not incur a large error.
 The terms of the first sum can then be controlled by a recursion argument.

 \begin{proposition} For $\mu\in [\lambda_{d+1},\lambda_d]$ and $r=0,\dots,d$, we have

 Furthermore, for $s=r,\ldots,d$ and the weighted projector

 (assuming $\lambda_{s}>\mu$) we obtain